 Since alcohol is the primary source of calories in wine, there can’t be a standard number.
 Fundamentally speaking, sweeter grapes ferment into higher alcohol wine.
 Besides carbs and calories, there are also nutrients in wine from grape skins.
 Red wines fall into this category and generally contain more minerals and antioxidants than most white wines.

-Alcohol has almost 2 times the amount of calories as sugar.
+Alcohol has almost 2 times the amount of calories as does sugar.
 Thus, alcohol affects the calories in wine more than sugar.
-In some cases, a slightly sweet and low alcohol wine will actually have less calories than a dry high alcohol wine.
+In some cases, a slightly sweet and low alcohol wine will actually have less calories than a dry, high alcohol wine.
 This is the case with Moscato d’Asti.

 Carbohydrates in wine come from sugar and alcohol.
 Wine contains 9 – 19 grams of carbs per serving depending on its level of sweetness.
 This estimate does not include flavored wines, which are much higher.

 - 10% –Antioxidant beneficial to brain, liver and nervous system.